aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/setup-target-camera/_index.md

 ## Introduction

 If you’re building a 3D animation, the first thing you need is a well‑positioned camera.
 In this tutorial you’ll learn **how to add camera to scene**, define its target, and finally **export scene as FBX** using Aspose.3D for .NET.
 We’ll walk through each step, explain why it matters, and give you practical tips so you can create compelling 3D animations with confidence.
+By the end you’ll also understand how to **position camera in 3d** space for optimal framing.

 ## Quick Answers
 - **What is the first step to add a camera?** Initialize a `Scene` object that will host the camera node.